 Chinalo Furniture Workshop

 About two kilometers down the road from Black Sheep Inn is the community of Chinalo, where the Don Bosco Mission is located.
-Italian missionaries from the Mata Grosso Aid Group have lived in this area since the late 1970s.
+These Italian missionaries have lived in this area since the late 1970s.
 They teach local youths a useful trade of carpentry and fine furniture making while instilling catholic morals.
 The graduates now work cooperatively in the Centro Artistico Don Bosco, making fine-hand carved furniture.

 In addition to woodworking, the mission runs a church, a performance space, and a bakery.
 You can stop in at the mission and see their woodworking showroom.
 Their work is highly skilled and over the years they have developed their own unique style.